New Roads police officer fired amid sex crimes investigation involving teen

-NEW ROADS - A police officer was placed on paid administrative leave this week after allegations surfaced the cop sexually assaulted a teen.
+NEW ROADS - A police officer lost his job after allegations surfaced last week saying he sexually assaulted a teenager.

 "You sexually assaulted me," the text from the teen to the New Roads cop reads.
 "I told you plenty of times that I only saw you as a brother."